 Linda’s clients are global in scope, and she is particularly adept at helping them navigate multinational challenges, especially those arising from the overlapping and sometimes conflicting procedural, factual and regulatory regimes in which they operate.
 She also works frequently with our transactional and finance teams in advising corporate executives and boards on transaction-related litigation risk and corporate governance matters.

-- Representing PepsiCo and Bottling Group in the United States District Court for the Southern District of Iowa in litigation alleging claims under the Sherman Antitrust Act, the Robinson Patman Act, the Lanham Act and Iowa competition law, and for tortious interference, breach of fiduciary duty, business defamation and, on behalf of a putative class, breach of contract.
+- Representing PepsiCo, Inc. and Bottling Group in the United States District Court for the Southern District of Iowa in defeating claims under the Sherman Antitrust Act, the Robinson Patman Act, the Lanham Act and Iowa competition law, and for tortious interference, breach of fiduciary duty, and business defamation; and in asserting and defending against claims for breach of contract.

-- Representing KLX, a world-leading aerospace and energy services company, on its $4.2bn sale of its aviation parts and services business to the Boeing Co. and the spinoff of its energy services business; Linda also represented the company and its executives in successfully dismissing a federal securities fraud class action litigation in the Southern District of Florida, alleging claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, relating to a $640m GAAP impairment charge taken by the company in 2015.
+- Representing KLX, a world-leading aerospace and energy services company, on its $4.2 billion sale of its aviation parts and services business to the Boeing Co. and the spinoff of its energy services business; Linda also represented the company and its executives in successfully dismissing a federal securities fraud class action litigation in the Southern District of Florida, alleging claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, relating to a $640 million GAAP impairment charge taken by the company in 2015.

-- Representing Volkswagen in connection with: its global diesel emissions exposure, including the co-ordination of US and rest-of-world civil, criminal and regulatory matters; and its January 2017 $4.3bn resolution with the US Department of Justice and other government agencies of certain criminal and civil proceedings.
+- Representing Volkswagen in connection with its global diesel emissions exposure, including the co-ordination of US and rest-of-world civil, criminal and regulatory matters; and its January 2017 $4.3 billion resolution with the US Department of Justice and other government agencies of certain criminal and civil proceedings.

 - Representing Breeze-Eastern's officers and directors in defeating a purported federal class action in the Southern District of New York, alleging claims under Section 14(e) of the 1934 Act and for breach of fiduciary duty, in connection with the sale of Breeze-Eastern's outstanding shares through an all cash tender offer.